Joel Stroetzel

-Joel Michael Stroetzel (born July 24, 1980) is best known as the rhythm guitarist from the Massachusetts metalcore band Killswitch Engage.
+Joel Michael Stroetzel (born July 24, 1980) is an American musician, best known as the rhythm guitarist from the Massachusetts metalcore band Killswitch Engage.

 Background

-Stroetzel attended the Berklee College of Music in Boston but did not graduate.
-Stroetzel's guitar style is influenced by the bands Slayer, Anthrax, Zakk Wylde, as stated on the World Ablaze DVD.
+Stroetzel originally played piano in his youth, but after hearing Guns N' Roses for the first time, switched to playing guitar.
+He began to teach guitar lessons at a local music store (Performance Music) while in high school and played in the Westfield High School Jazz Band.
+He attended the Berklee College of Music in Boston but did not graduate.
+Stroetzel's guitar style is influenced by Slayer, Anthrax, Zakk Wylde, as stated on the World Ablaze DVD.
+He is married to a Canadian woman.

 Career

 While at college, Stroetzel began playing in the band Aftershock.
-The band broke up in 1999, when Joel formed Killswitch Engage with co-guitarist Adam Dutkiewicz.
+The band broke up in 1999 after only releasing one album that same year.
+Joel then helped form Killswitch Engage with co-guitarist Adam Dutkiewicz and bass player Mike D'Antonio.
+The group's self-titled album was released a year later in 2000.
+The band garnered success in 2002 with their sophomore album Alive or Just Breathing.
+The group then continued with success with The End of Heartache (2004) and As Daylight Dies (2007).
+The group have been considered one of the more influential bands in the metalcore genre and have released 9 total albums, along with being nominated for 3 Grammy Awards for Best Metal Performance.
 Joel plays the guitar solo in the track "Holy Diver" and is seen occasionally singing during live renditions of "The End of Heartache".

 Stroetzel has also performed with the band Times of Grace as a touring musician.

+In the mid 2010s, he started a side project alongside one of his friends called Brothers Born, which he described as more “folky rock and indie.”

+Stroetzel has helped with some production for Killswitch Engage and indie bands.
+In 2016 he served as a co producer for his brother Tyler’s band City Of Homes EP, What Life Remains.
+In 2024 he produced Hero And The Horror album Old Ghosts.